Skip to content

 The index rebalances quarterly on the first business day of each calendar quarter (January, April, July, October).
 Each event follows six steps:

 2. Constituent selection.
-From the eligible universe, 40 assets are selected across five sectors.
+From the eligible universe, assets are selected across five sectors.
 The methodology committee assigns sector classifications.
 Within each sector, assets are ranked by market capitalization.
+There is no fixed constituent count; the number of constituents is determined by the eligible universe subject to the minimum weight floor.

 4. Weight assignment.
-Weights are assigned per Section 5.3, subject to the concentration cap in Section 5.4.
+Weights are assigned per Section 5.3, subject to the concentration caps in Section 5.4.
+The iterative cap application process in Section 5.5 is followed until convergence.

 5. Divisor adjustment.
 The index divisor is adjusted per Section 6.2 to maintain value continuity.